-The Polestar Pilates Studio & Rehabilitation Training is designed for those looking to incorporate Studio Pilates into their practice.
+The Polestar Pilates Studio & Rehabilitation Series is designed for those looking to incorporate Studio Pilates into their practice.

 This course provides a unique environment for fitness leaders, dancers, Pilates enthusiasts, licensed rehabilitation professionals and those looking to continue on with their Pilates education to receive in-depth instruction in Pilates principles, teaching techniques, self- mastery and practice.
 Learn how to use all of the equipment developed from the designs of Joe Pilates: Reformer, Trapeze Table, Combo Chair and Ladder Barrel as well as some mat exercises.